-Are we a tyrant at work and yet a sociable pleasant person elsewhere?
+- Are you a tyrant at work and yet a sociable pleasant person elsewhere?

-Do we have a segmented world view where business is dog-eat-dog, and behaviour we would never dream of in a social settling, is tolerated or even advocated at work?
+- Do you have a segmented world view where business is dog-eat-dog, and behaviour we would never dream of in a social setting, is tolerated or even advocated at work?

 When Burnout Strikes.